Definition at line 16 of file hips.h.

 - The size of

-must match to ensure a one-to-one correspondence between variables and their weights.
+v and w must match to ensure a one-to-one correspondence between variables and their weights.
 The function does not perform size validation internally.

 - Warning